Platinum-Saber/Infinite-Stack/SEM-3/CS2033-Data Communication and Networking/Encoding & Modulation.md

 ## Digitization Process

+> [!note]- Pulse Code Modulation (PCM)
-- **Pulse Code Modulation (PCM):** Converts analog data into digital by sampling the signal at regular intervals.
-According to the Nyquist Theorem, the sampling rate must be at least twice the highest frequency of the analog signal to retain all the information.
+> - Converts `analog` data into `digital` by **sampling** the signal at regular intervals.
+> - According to the **Nyquist Theorem**, the sampling rate must be at least **twice the highest frequency** of the analog signal to retain all the information.

+> [!info]- Sampling
-- **Sampling:** For voice data, which is limited to 4000Hz, the sampling rate is typically 8000 samples per second.
-Each sample is then quantized and encoded into a digital value.
+> - For voice data, which is limited to 4000Hz, the sampling rate is typically 8000 samples per second.
+> - Each sample is then **quantized** and **encoded** into a digital value.

+> [!info]- Quantization
-- **Quantization:** The process of mapping the continuous amplitude of the analog signal to discrete digital levels.
-For instance, an 8-bit PCM system provides 256 quantization levels, which allows for a quality of transmission comparable to the original analog signal.
+> - The process of mapping the continuous amplitude of the analog signal to discrete digital levels.
+> - For instance, an 8-bit PCM system provides 256 quantization levels, which allows for a quality of transmission comparable to the original analog signal.

 ## Delta Modulation: